antevens/boatcontrol/README.md

 Boatcontrol is an open hardware design for a marine grade SMART/IoT electrical distribution panel and electronics platform (boat) controller.

-It's an I/O breakout board capable of switching 32 onboard laching relays and optionally 32 momentary/laching relays using addon boards switchnig  up to 60A AC/DC 0-400V per circuit.
+It's an I/O breakout board capable of switching 32 onboard latching relays and optionally 32 momentary/latching relays using addon boards switchnig  up to 60A AC/DC 0-400V per circuit.

 The "smart" part is provided by either a **Raspberry Pi** HAT or a